 Don't hesitate to contact me if you can't find an answer to your question.
 I can be reached at Admin@christianconvictions.net

-The argument from motion in Thomas Aquinas' five ways to prove the existence of God.
+The argument from motion/efficient cause in St. Thomas Aquinas' five ways to prove the existence of God.

 https://faculty.umb.edu/adam_beresford/courses/phil_100_11/reading_five_ways.pdf